Jesus commands us to love our neighbors

 The Foodbank – the only one of its kind in the area – nourishes the hunger relief efforts of the community through the acquisition and distribution of food to people who are hungry throughout Montgomery, Greene and Preble counties.

-Westminster supports The Foodbank through our monthly hunger offerings of non-perishable food items and monetary gifts on the first Sunday of the month and the proceeds from the Garden Surplus Table (located in Fellowship Hall following worship during the growing season).
+Westminster supports The Foodbank through our monthly hunger offerings of non-perishable food items and monetary gifts on the first Sunday of the month and the proceeds from the "From the Garden" table (located in Fellowship Hall following worship during the growing season).

 For more information and to find out how to volunteer visit www.thefoodbankdayton.org.